UGA Libraries Parental Work/Life Information

 - Am I required to get FMLA approval if I’m using my own sick or annual leave?

 - No. FMLA approval is not mandatory, but we encourage all employees to submit this paperwork.
 FMLA is required if you plan to take advantage of UGA’s shared leave program.
-FMLA is also important if you are a faculty member who may go into Leave Without Pay status.
-Contact Jan Hudson for more information on this.
+FMLA is also important if you may go into Leave Without Pay status.
+Contact Mollie Armour for more information on this.

 - My spouse and I both work for UGA.
 Do we both need to submit FMLA approval requests?